 The testing, manufacturing, marketing, and sale of drugs for use in people expose us to product liability risk.
 Any informed consent or waivers obtained from people who enroll in our clinical trials may not protect us from liability or the cost of litigation.
-We may also be subject to claims by patients who use our approved product, ARCALYST® for the treatment of CAPS, that they have been injured by a side effect associated with the drug.
+We may also be subject to claims by patients who use our approved product, ARCALYST® for the treatment of CAPS, or EYLEATM, ZALTRAPTM, or ARCALYST® for the prevention of gout flares if those product candidates receive regulatory approval and become commercially available, that they have been injured by a side effect associated with the drug.
 We may face product liability claims and be found responsible even if injury arises from the acts or omissions of our third-party fill/finish or other providers.
 Our product liability insurance may not cover all potential liabilities or may not completely cover any liability arising from any such litigation.
 Moreover, in the future we may not have access to liability insurance or be able to maintain our insurance on acceptable terms.

-If we market and sell approved products in the future, in a way that violates federal or state fraud and abuse laws, we may be subject to civil or criminal penalties.
+If we market and sell approved products, in a way that violates federal or state fraud and abuse laws, we may be subject to civil or criminal penalties.